McGill School of Architecture: Organization and administration

-The School of Architecture reports to the Dean of the Faculty of Engineering at McGill.
-Due to its small size, the school is attached to the Faculty of Engineering for administrative purposes, but stands apart from the engineering departments and is headed by a director rather than a chairman.
+The School of Architecture reports to the Dean of the McGill Faculty of Engineering.
+Due to its small size, the school is attached to the Faculty of Engineering for administrative purposes, but stands apart from the engineering departments and is headed by a director rather than a chair.
 As of 2020, the school's faculty consists of 44 academic staff and seven administrative and technical staff.
 The current director is Professor Martin Bressani.
 As of 2018, student to faculty ratios fall between 12:1 and 15:1 for design studios, as established by the Canadian Architectural Certification Board (CACB).
 Students are often employed as part-time assistants to allow for greater access to facilities within the school.

 The school has been the recipient of several endowments, including over 50 scholarships and awards, over a dozen fellowships, several lecture series and a C$1 million donation from Gluskin Sheff + Associates in 2005, subsequently matched by the school in 2008 to fund the annual Gerald Sheff Visiting Professorship in Architecture.
 On September 26, 2017, the school was the recipient of a $12 million gift from Chinese architect and McGill graduate Peter Guo-hua Fu, which resulted in the renaming of the school.
 According to the CACB, approximately $500,000 of this donation is being employed annually outside of the school's base operating budget.